jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 2. Build the Skobbler.Binding project.
 3. Reference "Skobbler.dll" from your project; found under `"Xamarin.Android.Skobbler\Skobbler.Binding\bin\[Debug|Release][-$ABI]\Skobbler.dll"`

 There are platform configurations for each native library ABI (`x86`, `armeabi-v7a` & `armeabi`).
-The `AnyCPU` platform configuration includes all 3 ABIs at the cost of a larger assembly (~5MB for specific platforms and ~11MB for any cpu).
+The `AnyCPU` platform configuration includes all 3 ABIs at the cost of a larger assembly (~5MB for specific platforms and ~11MB for AnyCPU).
 If you don't know which platform to select just use `AnyCPU`.

-## Documentation ##

-Fantastic documentation is [available from Skobbler](http://developer.skobbler.com/getting-started/android).
-The main difference you will find is that get/set method pairs in Java have been changed to  C# properties.
-The automatic binding generation process will also add events that correspond to callback interfaces.

 **The Skobbler sdk requires you to have a string resource called "app_name", which your manifest's application label points at.
 If you do not add this your app will crash on initialization.**